AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 > <th>  1.25 </th>
 > <th></th></tr></table>

-> **Summary**: Benchmark runs slower when number of threads increases.
+> **Status**: Benchmark runs slower when number of threads increases.
 This benchmark invokes `packByTag` due to the filtering operation.
 This is probably affecting Quickhull as it also uses filtering.
 > **Todo**: Fix slowdown.
 Add a sequential C version.

 <table><tr><th>[ SMVM](http://darcs.haskell.org/packages/dph/examples/smvm/)</th>